 Rosemary is passionate about the mission of Retina Australia and is working hard to ensure that its goals and objectives are implemented in order to make a difference to all those affected by inherited retinal disease.

-Since being diagnosed with retinitis pigmentosa in her early 20s, Melanie has remained actively involved with Retina WA in raising awareness of problems associated with vision loss and providing support to others who may be affected.
+Since being diagnosed with retinitis pigmentosa in her early 20s, Melanie has been actively involved in raising awareness of living with vision loss and providing support to others who may be affected.

-Melanie has a university background in public health (Nutrition and Health Promotion) and has worked with the Western Australian and Victorian Government for over 15 years in development and delivery of initiatives to improve outcomes for disadvantaged groups.
+Melanie has a university background in public health (Nutrition and Health Promotion) and has pursued a career working with government and not-for-profits to help improve health equity.

 Robert is a retired Operations Manager with 50 years’ experience working in management roles in various manufacturing companies.

 He has retinitis pigmentosa and is now considered to be legally blind.
 However with fair central vision Robert states he can go about his normal life, with a few limitations.
 He had to give up driving.

 Robert is married with four children and nine grandchildren who occupy a lot of his time.
 He is teaching others MS Excel, Word and Power point skills, along with being a Church Warden and a Justice of the Peace.